Training An AI Model To Create Backyard Sports Characters

 How I Quickly Fine-Tuned My First Ever Text-to-Image Model

 The above screenshot may seem like an oversimplification, but it really is this straight forward.
-In layman’s terms - after training your model, you can input a prompt TOK (or whatever you choose) and some other descriptors with a famous person’s name in order to get a cartoon 90’s-esque drawing similar to your favorite Backyard Sports characters.
+After training your model, you can input a prompt TOK (or whatever you choose) and some other descriptors with a famous person’s name in order to get a cartoon 90’s-esque drawing similar to your favorite Backyard Sports characters.

 Fortunately, a lot of the heavy lifting for this how-to was written Replicate.com Blog Post on How to Fine-tune FLUX.1 with your own images.
 Even with entry-level knowledge of Transformers, Weights / Balances, and other Machine Learning terminology, you can read thru their post and fine-tune your own model.
 Just note that it will take about 20-30 minutes and cost a few dollars to fine-tune.
 This entire process for me took less than 60 minutes from start to finish.
 There are quite a few cool examples of what people have fine-tuned Flux on here.